Imageomics/kabr-tools/README.md

 ![](images/pipeline.jpg)
 **Figure 1:** Overview of the pipeline for KABR dataset preparation.

-KABR tools requires that tor
+KABR tools requires that torch be installed.

 The KABR tools used in this process can be installed with:
 ```